 - You were trespassing in the area where the accident occurred

 - You weren’t paying attention or were distracted by conversation or technology, such as using a smartphone.

 - You didn’t see a warning or danger signs.

 Each state treats slip and fall accidents differently.
 In Florida, consider the state’s statute of limitations deadline for filing a slip and fall lawsuit and the “shared fault” rule.
 The latter refers to your right to recover compensation despite sharing some of the blame for the accident.

 Statute of Limitations

-Anyone injured in a slip and fall accident in Florida has four years to file a lawsuit.
+Anyone injured in a slip and fall accident in Florida has two years to file a lawsuit.
 This deadline also applies to property damages in that accident, such as a busted computer, broken phone, smashed jewelry, etc.